 Fielders (e.g. cover or short-leg) have altered their position in response to strokes being played as long as cricket has been played, so to an extent, the Law change is acknowledging existing practice.
 However, 'deceptive movement' which is intended to distract or deceive the striker should not be allowed - mid-on running back towards long-on as the bowler is running in, for example.
 It is also felt that the principle that the striker should be protected from significant movement by a fielder is correct, up to the moment that he moves in preparation for his stroke; thereafter the fielders should be allowed to move in reaction to how the striker is shaping to play.
 In particular, if the striker sets up a position for a 'switch-hit' or 'reverse sweep' before the bowler has released the ball, then the fielding side may move in response.
 However, it was felt that the above principle should not override the restriction of no more than two fielders, other than the wicket-keeper, behind the popping crease on the on side at the instant of delivery (Law 28.4), since otherwise the fielding side might try to move fielders into close-catching positions for bouncers, potentially leading to them being bowled more frequently.
-After the ball has been released, however, a fielder may move to this position if it is in reaction to the batsman's intended shot As in the existing Law, either umpire will call and signal Dead ball immediately he detects 'illegal' movement, since it will most frequently occur before the bowler has released the ball 29 THE WICKET IS DOWN 29.1 Wicket put down 29.1.1 The wicket is put down if a bail is completely removed from the top of the stumps, or a stump is struck out of the ground: 29.1.1.1 by the ball, 29.1.1.2 by the striker's bat if held or by any part of the bat that he is holding, 29.1.1.3 for the purpose of this clause only, by the striker's bat not in hand, or by any part of the bat which has become detached, 29.1.1.4 by the striker's person or by any part of his clothing or equipment becoming detached from his person, 29.1.1.5 by a fielder with his hand or arm, providing that the ball is held in the hand or hands so used, or in the hand of the arm so used.
-29.1.1.6 The wicket is also put down if a fielder strikes or pulls a stump out of the ground in the same manner.
-29.1.2 The disturbance of a bail, whether temporary or not, shall not constitute its complete removal from the top of the stumps, but if a bail in falling lodges between two of the stumps this shall be regarded as complete removal.
+After the ball has been released, however, a fielder may move to this position if it is in reaction to the batsman's intended shot As in the existing Law, either umpire will call and signal Dead ball immediately he detects 'illegal' movement, since it will most frequently occur before the bowler has released the ball 29 THE WICK ET IS DOWN 29.1 Wicket put d own 29.1.1 down if a bail is completely removed from the top of the stumps, uck out of the ground: 29.1.1.1 by the ball, 29.1.1.2 holding, by the striker's bat if held or by any part of the bat that he is 29.1.1.3 hand, or by an for the purpose of this clause only, by the striker's bat not in y part of the bat which has become detached, 29.1.1.4 equipment bec by the striker's person or by any part of his clothing or oming detached from his person, 29.1.1.5 in the hand or by a fielder with his hand or arm, providing that the ball is held hands so used, or in the hand of the arm so used.
+29.1.1.6 out of the grou The wicket is also put down if a fielder strikes or pulls a stump nd in the same manner.
+29.1.2 complete remov of a bail, whether temporary or not, shall not constitute its al from the top of the stumps, but if a bail in falling lodges he stumps this shall be regarded as complete removal.